 All this to say that if we WANT to eat in accordance with Whole30, Vegan, or Paleo principles (truly for our health or beliefs and not 90% for health + 10% for weight loss...) in a way that ISN’T a diet, then we’ve got to stop talking about rules and regulations and START talking about mindset.
 About the way in which we approach these “diets”.

 We’re learning that traditional diets do not work.
 But maybe diets themselves are not always the culprits.
 Instead, the rules, the stigmas, the shame, the fear of weight gain or desire for weight loss, the call for deprivation… maybe THIS is what we have to address.

 And it's exactly what we're diving into this week inside The Wellness Boulevard.
-Beyond an engaging community of like-minded women, The Wellness Boulevard hosts quick & effective 30-minute-or-less-at-home workouts effective in decreasing stress and increasing mobility.
-Plus, inside the member's area, you'll find exclusive coaching videos on topics ranging from emotional eating during the holidays to anxiety after a doctor appointment and tested resources to support your journey in feeling good, healing naturally, and designing a life without restriction (literally).
-See if the Boulevard is right for you.
+Beyond an engaging community of like-minded women, The Wellness Boulevard is a membership site with restorative Yoga workouts, guided meditations, and exclusive coaching videos on topics ranging from emotional eating during the holidays to anxiety after a doctor appointment.
+Our tested resources to support your journey in feeling good, healing naturally, and designing a life without restriction (literally).
+See if the Boulevard is right for you!